zopefoundation/zope.schema/src/zope/schema/README.txt

 Introduction
 ------------

+*This package is intended to be independently reusable in any Python project.
+It is maintained by the* `Zope Toolkit project <http://docs.zope.org/zopetoolkit/>`_.

 Schemas extend the notion of interfaces to detailed descriptions of Attributes (but not methods).
 Every schema is an interface and specifies the public fields of an object.
 A *field* roughly corresponds to an attribute of a